-Damaged Lungs Repaired In Four Hours At The Ohio State University
+Damaged Lungs Can Be Repaired in Four Hours

 Industrialized nations are replete with byproducts that can badly affect the lungs of humans and animals.
-The United States is no exception—while China may be today's worst offender, and London UK's pea soup atmosphere was the worst culprit in the early 1900s.
+The United States is no exception—though China may be today's worst offender, and London's pea soup atmosphere was the worst culprit in the early 1900s.

 Lungs are damaged by a number of environmental attackers that include:

-- Smoke inhalation and heat damage at a variety of fires
+- Smoke inhalation and heat damage from fire

 - Water and debris in drowning

 - Residues from the oil and gas industry